 Nowadays some argue that democracy is under its biggest threat since inception, some argue that due to global capital markets the electorate has lost control of their government.
 What do you think?
 Give reasons and examples to support your position.

-As the world has been more connected than ever, global capital market has been expanded into very sophisticated form and there has been more chance for capitalists to intervene one country’s democracy.
-I agree with this argument in a sense that the ones with economic power began performing more control in a government than those who don’t have.
+As the world has been more connected than ever, global capital markets have expanded into very sophisticated forms and there has been more chance for capitalists to intervene one country’s democracy.
+I agree with this argument in a sense that the ones with economic power began performing more control in a government than those who do not have.

 The first reason is that large corporations’ sales conditions are very dependent on economic laws that congress adjudicates.
-The range of conditions that corporations are favor of varies from mere national tax regulation to international trade such as export law of a country.
-The government is keener to adjust their regulations to what corporations need rather than what individual electorates need as the sales of these corporations are also linked to national GDP.
+The range of conditions that corporations are in favor of varies from mere national tax regulation to international trade such as the export law of a country.
+The government is often keener to adjust their regulations to what corporations need rather than what individual electorates need as the sales of these corporations are also linked to national GDP.

-Following to above reason, second reason is the corruption and collusion between government and corporations in order to create favorable condition for large corporations.
-In 2016, there was a huge social movement in my country, South Korea, on impeachment of previous president Park who was accused as receiving huge amount of bribe from large corporations including Samsung and LG.
-As a consequence, Park was sentenced to go to prison for 16 years as well as vice president of Samsung.
-As long as there is possibility of collusion between government and capital market, government can hardly reflect individual electorate’s need.
+Second reason is the corruption and collusion between government and corporations in order to create favorable conditions for large corporations.
+In 2016, there was a huge social movement in South Korea, on impeachment of previous president, Ms. Park, who was accused as receiving huge amounts of bribes from large corporations including Samsung and LG.
+As a consequence, Park was sentenced to go to prison for 16 years as well as the vice president of Samsung.
+As long as there is possibility of collusion between government and capital markets, government can hardly reflect individual electorate’s need.

-Democracy has been threatened its fairness and equity of opportunities for a long time but now we have entered to a new phase that needs a solution from different angle.
-Certain endeavor on dissolving the connection between government and global capital market should be practices as a priority.
+Democracy has been threatened its fairness and equality of opportunities for a long time but now we have entered to a new phase that needs a solution from a different angle.
+Certain endeavor on dissolving the connection between government and global capital markets should be practiced as a priority.
 (280 words)

 Essay 12